 In addition to Marty visiting, Susanne Brüsch, Uwe Schlemender, and Andreas Gutmann from the Iceland Challenge team paid a visit to checkout the mountain biking after they showed their Iceland Challenge documentary film at Interbike.

-So with that, let’s take a look at some videos and pictures of the Haibike AMT Pro & the ride in Sedona.
+So with that, let’s take a look at some more videos and pictures of the Haibike AMT Pro.

-Here is a quick video of Marty and I riding the Haibike’s in Sedona (video from Andreas Gutmann):
+Here is a quick video of Marty and I riding the Haibikes (video from Andreas Gutmann):

 Marty from Currie Tech (distributor of Haibike in the US) showed up on my door step with the Haibike Xduro AMT Pro ready to ride!

-Your’s truly on the AMT Pro on a classic piece of Sedona singletrack.
+Your’s truly on the AMT Pro on the singletrack.

 Here is the group of us out on the trail: Susanne Brüsch, Andreas Gutmann, Uwe Schlemender, myself, and Marty Schlesinger.

-Panorama of one of the slickrock trails that we rode in Sedona.
+Panorama of one of the slickrock trails that we rode.

 The AMT Pro in it’s natural environment.
 In the background is an older model Haibike that Marty rode.